XNM1/linux-nixos-hyprland-config-dotfiles/README.md

    - In the General panel, click "Import" and select the file `home/.config/cool-retro-term-style.json`.
    - Select the imported profile named "catppuccin-theme".
    - Click "Load" and exit from "Settings".

+ - Apply Open-WebUI Settings
+    - Navigate to the Open-WebUI page: `http://localhost:8888`.
+    - Signup or signin if you haven't already done so.
+    - Click on the user photo in the top-right corner.
+    - From the dropdown menu, select "Admin Panel".
+    - In the Admin Panel, go to the "Settings" tab.
+    - Under the Settings tab, locate and click on the "Database" section.
+    - Click "Import Config from JSON File" and select the configuration file: `home/.config/open-webui-config.json` from your file manager.

   - Login to your accounts.